Ongoing and Recent Litigation Over the 2020 Election

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-There have been hundreds of lawsuits already filed over the 2020 election.
-These lawsuits concern mail-in voting, the Electoral College, fraud, voter suppression, and a host of other issues.
+There were hundreds of election lawsuits filed over the 2020 election.
+These lawsuits concern mail-in voting, the Electoral College, voter fraud, voter suppression, and a host of other issues.

 Which Texans Can Vote by Mail?